balderdashy/sails-docs/reference/req/req.hostname.md

 ### Example

-If this request's "Host" header was: "ww3.staging.ibm.com:1492":
+If this request's "Host" header was "ww3.staging.ibm.com:1492":

 ```javascript
 req.hostname;